 Early History of the Jarnette family

 This web page shows only a small excerpt of our Jarnette research.
-Another 183 words (13 lines of text) covering the years 1555, 1606, 1605, 1575 and 1608 are included under the topic Early Jarnette History in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) covering the years 1555, 1606, 1605, 1575 and 1608 are included under the topic Early Jarnette History in all our PDF Extended History products and printed products wherever possible.

 Jarnette Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Jarnette include Garnett, Garnet, Garnette, Gernet, Gernett and others.

 Early Notables of the Jarnette family (pre 1700)

-Outstanding amongst the family at this time was Sir Roger Gernett of Lancashire; Henry Garnet (1555-1606), sometimes Henry Garnett, an English Jesuit priest executed for his complicity in the Gunpowder...
-Another 29 words (2 lines of text) are included under the topic Early Jarnette Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Sir Roger Gernett of Lancashire; Henry Garnet (1555-1606), sometimes Henry Garnett, an English Jesuit priest executed for his complicity in the Gunpowder Plot of 1605.
+He was born at Heanor, Derbyshire, the son of Brian Garnett and his wife, Alice Jay.
+"Father John Gerard states that his parents were well esteemed, and well able to maintain their family...

+Another 66 words (5 lines of text) are included under the topic Early Jarnette Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jarnette family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Jarnettes to arrive on North American shores: James Garnet who settled in Maryland in 1685; Elizabeth Garnet settled in Virginia in 1623; Judith Garnett settled in Massachusetts in 1634; Susan and Thomas Garnett settled in Virginia in 1623.